 Procedure for Tornado Watch and Warning

 School may be dismissed for a tornado watch.
 Children will remain at school for a tornado warning.
 Please do not call the school.
 Individual calls tie up the phone lines so emergency calls out cannot be made.
-In the event of a tornado warning, parents may only pick up students.
+In the event of a tornado warning, parents may pick up students.

-Student Arrival Procedures

- G-A Primary staff will be positioned in the front of the building for vehicle student drop-off only, and at the southeast corner for the bus student drop off only, to monitor and welcome students in the morning.

- Students who eat breakfast should go directly to the cafeteria between 7:30 and 7:45 a.m.
-Once they have finished breakfast they will go to the playground or directly to class after 7:45 a.m.

- Students who do not eat breakfast will go directly to the playground.
-Students will not go to their classroom before 7:45 a.m.
-On days of inclement weather, students will go to their lockers and are supervised in the hallways.

-DROP-OFFS: